romanha/elasticsearch-status-monitor/readme.md

 ### Requirements

-The tool requires Java 11.
+Running the tool requires a Java runtime environment of version 11 or higher.

 ### Running the tool